citp/privacy-policy-historical/u/ue/ues/uesp.net.md

 ### Removal of Accounts

-The ability to remove user accounts is limited solely to the owner of the site, Dave Humphrey ([Daveh](https://web.archive.org/wiki/User:Daveh "User:Daveh")).
+The ability to remove user accounts is limited solely to the administrators of the site or sub-section.
 User accounts will not be removed regardless of their respective activity, and the removal of an account may be denied should a request for such be submitted.
 An account will only be deleted if its presence constitutes a liability to the integrity of the site, or infringes upon local or national laws.

+For wiki accounts in particular a user can themselves remove all identifying information by editing/removing their real name and e-mail.
+In cases where the wiki username contains identifying personal information we can rename accounts on request.
+Users who lose access to their accounts can request manual removal/renaming if sufficient evidence of account ownership can be provided.

 ### Data Logs